 Polyurethane is a sealer that protects wood from moisture and water, while shellac is a waxed finish known for its smoothness and color.

-You can apply polyurethane over shellac, but only if the finish isn’t waxed or has been dewaxed.
-Polyurethane will protect the finish from moisture, water, and scratches.
+You can apply polyurethane over shellac if the finish isn’t waxed or sealed before.
+A polyurethane coating will protect shellac from moisture, water, scratches, and weather elements.

 On the other hand, you can’t apply shellac over polyurethane.
 That’s because polyurethane forms a glossy finish that repels moisture, so shellac will slide off the finish and won’t stick over it.

-Polyurethane sticks to an unwaxed shellac finish because it doesn’t need to penetrate a surface to stick.
+Polyurethane adheres to unwaxed shellac because it doesn’t need to penetrate a surface to stick.
+Also, unwaxed shellac doesn’t have a topcoat that prevents paint from sticking.